Student Leadership

 The LoA and NHIAA staff collaborated to create the Life of an Athlete NH Leadership Guide.
 This guide is provided as a reference point to use when questions or conflicts arise.
 Being a leader is no easy task.
 Leaders are bound to come across adversity and problems that must be overcome on a regular basis.
 This guide will help leaders understand how to be a positive leader for the team and school.
 There is no one right way to be an effective, dynamic leader.
 By having an open mind, good communication skills, and the ability to self-assess, leaders will be well on their way to being successful.

-NHIAA Student Leadership Committee
+NHIAA Student Leadership Committee presented by the NH Army National Guard

 The NHIAA Student Leadership Committee is a group of students from across New Hampshire who gather on a monthly basis to discuss leadership topics.
 Students are able to learn from each other and help each other come up with solutions for the leadership issues faced in schools, with teammates, on and off the field.

 For a Student Leadership Committee Application, CLICK HERE!
-Applications for the 2023-24 school year are due by June 30, 2023.
+Applications for the 2024-25 school year are due by September 13, 2024.

 Diet and Nutrition Information